Gluten-Free Chocolate Cake Donuts

 • Butter: Unsalted butter for the best results.

-• Light Corn Syrup: Adding corn syrup helps the glaze to coat better, and keeps the donuts softer, longer.
-It also prevents clumping!
+• Light Corn Syrup: Adding corn syrup helps the glaze to coat better, and prevents clumping!
 You can also try substituting honey or brown rice syrup.

 • Rainbow Sprinkles: Optional, but also sort of obligatory!